revision: 2026年3月25日 6:01:23

 - Verify that the Java components work and once done, now you can start patching apps

 NOTE: I have changed the file names to avoid confusion.
-Tools and patches change their version numbers whenever they get updated
+Tools and patches change their version numbers whenever they get updated, and may even change the command arguments usage

-- Source out an APK file that you want to patch like from APKMirror (Split APKs have to be converted into a proper APK file first)
+- Source out an APK file that you want to patch like from APKMirror (Split APKs have to be converted into a fully merged APK file first)

 - use Antisplit-M if you usually do it on mobile then transfer it to your PC